Mike-Honey/covid-19-au-vaccinations/README.md

 Reff is calculated following the parameters used by [Professor Adrian Esterman](https://twitter.com/profesterman/status/1479226466181484544?s=20&t=ZJ7rvC2JPQjvpBCeGn_KKA) - first smooth the daily cases using a 7-day average, then divide the latest day's cases (7-day avg) by the cases (7-day avg) from 4 days prior.
 It shows the momentum in the rise of fall of cases, with a Reff of 1.0 meaning cases are neither declining nor falling.

-The Risk Analysis page uses 2 user inputs to estimate the % prevalence of infectious cases in each Jurisdiction, shown as a time series.
- - Median Infectious Period (days) - how long a typical case is infectious.
-This could be asymptomatic, before or after testing positive.
- - Under-reporting Factor - what factor should reported cases be multiplied by to arrive at true cases.

-These are both subjective inputs, so I use default values of 10 for both, but any user is free to change these to their own estimates.

 The Death Toll charts were inspired by a NY Times visualisation, showing each death as a small black point.
 The data source is the Australian Mortality data from the ABS.
 To provide contrast to the Date axis, a random spread is introduced on the other axis.

 Infographic was inspired by the visualisation design of [Marta Fioni](https://twitter.com/martafioni), as featured on the [UK government "equivalent" dashboard](https://coronavirus.data.gov.uk/).